-Merlyn Climate Grants awards some seven to ten grant fellowships of $500 to $3000 annually to emerging climate activists age 13 to 30 in New York and New England.
+Merlyn Climate Grants awards several grant fellowships of $500 to $3000 annually to emerging climate activists age 13 to 30 in New York and New England.

 Before Merlyn Climate Grants, there was Merlyn's Pen: The National Magazine of Student Writing.
-Established in 1985, the magazine mentored and published serious teen writers.
-Its reading audience reached 100,000, and its award-winning story anthologies were read and re-published in 12 countries, including in translation.
+Established in 1985, the magazine mentored and published rising teen writers.
+Its reading audience reached 100,000, and its award-winning story anthologies were read and re-published in Europe and Asia, including in translation.

 Merlyn's Pen launched in 1985, founded by R. Jim Stahl and Mary Jane Sorrentino.
-They had important help from Stahl's fellow graduates in the MAT program at the University of Chicago; all had trained there under the mentorship of George Hillocks, Jr. Once underway, the magazine enjoyed editorial leadership from Christine Lord, Jo-Ann Langseth, Kathryn Kulpa, and Lee Teverow.
+They had significant help from Stahl's fellow graduates in the MAT program at the University of Chicago; all had trained there under the mentorship of George Hillocks, Jr. Once underway, the magazine enjoyed editorial leadership from Christine Lord, Jo-Ann Langseth, Kathryn Kulpa, and Lee Teverow.
 Leading the magazine's illustration team were Kathy Szarko and, later, Ken Vaudrain.
 Many of Mr. Vaudrain's magnificent pen-and-ink illustrations are found in a search for "Illustrated Works" in the New Library.

 The Merlyn Education and Climate Protection Project